thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

   sh launch.sh
   ```

-## 5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
+## 5. Use the tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project

 ### Step 1 (inside the container): In the running container verify the mapped resources